 This section of the website contains information about some of our staff.
 Any enquiries from prospective members of staff should be directed, in the first instance, to our Recruitment Officer, Mrs V Harris.

-JFS moved to a new, 26-acre green-field site in Kenton, North West London, in September 2002.
-Housed in a modern, unusually designed campus, we have superb facilities, featuring, for example, the very best in ICT facilities (including interactive whiteboards in every classroom), a dedicated theatre seating 450, a Conference Centre, a Media/Television Studio, a Dance Studio, two Sports Halls; a dedicated BTEC Hospitality and Catering room, landscaped inner courtyards and an open-air amphitheatre.
+The School moved to its new, 26-acre green-field site in Kenton, North West London, in September 2002.
+Housed in a modern, unusually designed campus, we have superb facilities, featuring, for example: the very best in ICT facilities (including interactive whiteboardas in every classroom); a dedicated theatre seating 450; a Conference Centre; a Media/Television Studio; a Dance Studio; a Drama Studio; two Sports Halls; a dedicated BTEC Hospitality and Catering room, landscaped inner courtyards and an open-air amphitheatre.
 Kingsbury tube station (Jubilee Line) is a seven–minute walk from the School.

 The School is thoroughly committed to professionalism and the ceaseless effort to raise standards ever higher.
 Our approach is modern but not ‘trendy’; our values are thoroughly ‘traditional’, reflecting the School’s Jewish ethos.
 Discipline is strong and student behaviour is good.
 All students in Years 7-11 wear school uniform and Sixth Formers are required to dress within reasonably conservative, albeit comfortable boundaries.
 We also expect our staff to dress in a manner conducive to the unique professional status of being a rôle model to younger people.
 For reasons of our Jewish ethos and our code of appropriate, smart professional appearance, women may not wear trousers (unless trousers are a fundamental requirement of a different religious code practised by a member of staff).